Skip to main content

 Action typeConsiderations

 CreateIn order to retry a create action, a non successful create action must have happened.
-You cannot try to create 2 times the same instance.
+You cannot try to create twice the same instance.

 UpdateIn order to retry an update action, the instance must have been successfully created before.